 Couples will love indulging in the inn’s delectable breakfast every morning, wine-tasting in the afternoons — there’s a free wine and hors-d’oeuvres reception every day — and simply relaxing and enjoying the prime ocean views.
 Romance-minded travelers who want to further enhance their stay can choose from a variety of packages that include in-room couples massages, French champagne, roses, and hand-dipped chocolate-covered strawberries.

 Best for Families: Spruce Point Inn Resort and Spa

 Located in the quaint town of Boothbay Harbor, Maine, just 10 minutes away from a bustling shopping hub, the Spruce Point Inn is the perfect family-friendly oceanside resort.
-This resort is loved by many — it’s been voted the #1 resort in Mid-Coast Maine on TripAdvisor and a Top 25 Northeast Resort by Conde Nast.
-It’s not hard to see why the Spruce Point racks up so many accolades: With its 57-acre waterfront setting, a lengthy list of amenities, and classic seaside rooms, this historic, beautiful property is everything you could ever want in luxury-style family lodging.
+This resort is loved by many — it’s been voted the #1 resort in Mid-Coast Maine on TripAdvisor.
+And it’s not hard to see why the Spruce Point racks up so many accolades: With its 57-acre waterfront setting, a lengthy list of amenities, and classic seaside rooms, this historic, beautiful property is everything you could ever want in luxury-style family lodging.